 Life insurance comes in essentially two major flavors – term and whole.
 Term life insurance is “pure” life insurance.
 You get a policy that has a set term (X years) and a set death benefit and pay a monthly or annual premium.
 An example is a $1,000,000 30-year term life insurance policy.
-If you make your premium payments and die within the the next 30 years, your beneficiary will get a million bucks tax free.
+If you make your premium payments and die within the next 30 years, your beneficiary will get a million bucks tax-free.

 Whole life insurance is a little trickier because there’s no set time period, it’s lifelong coverage and has a cash value because of the investing component.
 With whole life, you can borrow against it (since it has value).
 There is still a death benefit, the cash value grows because of the investment component, and the premium doesn’t change.
 It’s often more expensive than term because you accumulate cash value (and term is “temporary” in that it expires valueless after the term).

 Whole life insurance offers you the ability to shelter some of your wealth from the estate tax.
-By paying the premiums, you are taking money and moving it into the cash value of the whole life insurance policy.
-You still pay, since the whole life policy will have fees and whatnot, but it's likely less than the estate tax.
+By paying the premiums, you are taking the money and moving it into the cash value of the whole life insurance policy.
+You still pay, since the whole life policy will have fees and whatnot, but it’s likely less than the estate tax.